httpwg/http2-spec/draft.md

 contact an alternative service, to minimize the delays that might be incurred by failing to contact the alternative service.

-# Server Authentication
+# Server Authentication {#auth}

 There are no existing expectations with respect to cryptographically strong server authentication when it comes to resolving HTTP URIs.
 Establishing it, as described in {{RFC2818}}, creates a number of operational challenges.
 For these reasons, server authentication is not mandatory for HTTP URIs when using the mechanism described in this specification.

-When connecting to an alternative service for an "http" URI, clients MUST NOT perform the server authentication procedure described in Section 3.1 of {{RFC2818}}.
-The server certificate, if one is proffered by the alternative service, MUST NOT be checked for validity, expiration, issuance by a trusted certificate authority or matched against the name in the URI.
+When connecting to an alternative service for an "http" URI, clients are required to perform the server authentication procedure described in Section 3.1 of {{RFC2818}}.
+The server certificate, if one is proffered by the alternative service, is not necessarily checked for validity, expiration, issuance by a trusted certificate authority or matched against the name in the URI.
 Therefore, the alternative service MAY provide any certificate, or even select TLS cipher suites that do not include authentication.

 A client MAY perform additional checks on the certificate that it is offered (if the server does not select an unauthenticated TLS cipher suite).
 For instance, a client could examine the